streckts/WeatherAppCPP/README.md

 # WeatherAppCPP
-The purpose of this project is to further my understanding of software development in C++, specifically the usage of APIs.
+The purpose of this project is to further my understanding of software development in C++, specifically the usage of REST APIs.
 This document and all code detailed was written by Streck Salmon.